Child Custody Lawyer in Delray Beach

-Child custody matters are almost always among the most contentious and emotionally-charged aspects of any divorce proceeding.
-Our main concern, and that of Florida custody law, is that the child’s environment stays as stable and undisrupted as possible.
-We understand how challenging this time can be for everyone involved and having a child custody attorney in Delray Beach can help to ensure a smooth transition.
-At Beaulieu-Fawcett | Newell Law Group, P.A., our skill, compassion, and professionalism helps us to advocate effectively for your children.
+Child custody matters are almost always among the most contentious and emotionally charged aspects of any divorce proceeding.
+Our main concern, and that of Florida custody law, is that the child’s environment remains as stable and undisrupted as possible.
+These issues can challenge every member of the family, and hiring a child custody attorney in Delray Beach can help ensure a smoother transition.
+At Beaulieu-Fawcett | Newell Law Group, P.A., our skill, compassion, and professionalism guide us as we advocate for your children.

 How Is Child Custody Determined in Florida?